 When golf was transplanted from Scotland to America many of the first courses were created by sportsmen turned golf course designers like Devereux Emmet, Tom Bendelow, and C.B.
 Macdonald.
 They surveyed courses in Scotland and used those experiences to build greens with strategies that emulate the best holes from the kingdom.
 But C.B.
-Macdonald and his surveyor Seth Ranyor took the replication to higher level.
-With the creation of National Golf Links in 1911, they created an ideal links which they then repeated.
-Courses like The Creek Club, Pipping Rock, Chicago Golf, and Mid Ocean Club all have different varied sites, but the greens contours are all based on similar designs philosophy.
+Macdonald and his surveyor Seth Ranyor took the replication to a higher level.
+With the creation of National Golf Links in 1911, they created ideal links which they then repeated.
+Courses like The Creek Club, Piping Rock, Chicago Golf, and Mid Ocean Club all have different varied sites, but the greens contours are all based on similar designs philosophy.
 Greens like the Double Plateau, Biarritz, and Eden used large slopes to divide the greens into sections and require different lines of attack depending on pin position.
 Others like the Punch Bowl, Road Hole, and Redan allow players to use slopes on and off the green to divert or funnel shots around hazards.
-Once players arrive onto the putting surface numerous smaller movements make the remaining putts challenging.
+Once players arrive on the putting surface numerous smaller movements make the remaining putts challenging.
 Especially considering the greens were designed to putt at six on the stimpmeter, but are routinely maintained twice as fast.
 The greatest legacy of these designs is not that they are often imitative by modern golf architects, but after 80+ years the vast majority of the original reproductions remain unchanged.

 Fewer of these audacious designs have been preserved due to economic and agronomic pressures.
-After the Depression advancements in golf maintenance created increased demands for green speeds, uniform conditions, and 72 hole tournament setups.
+After the Depression advancements in golf maintenance created increased demands for green speeds, uniform conditions, and 72-hole tournament setups.
 New member expectations made many of these designs unmanageable.

 Tournament design dominated the second half of the 20th century and was championed by designers; Robert Trent Jones, Dick Wilson, Tom Fazio, Arthur Hills, and Pete Dye.
 While the look of their design styles greatly varies, they all create a product with the ability to host both professional tournaments and amateur play.
 Agronomic conditions were stressed, becoming as important as the design itself.
 Slopes and ridges were used to section off pinning areas which are maintained at more consistent levels to allow for maximum green speeds.
 Centers of the greens or pinning areas are used for everyday play, while edges are designated for tournament locations.
-Additionally when tournament speeds are reached subtle slopes within pinning area of less than one percent are revealed, making putts break that would be straight under normal conditions.
-Without being constrained by existing site conditions, tournament designers, were enabled to create courses that’s adapt to different daily setups.
+Additionally when tournament speeds are reached subtle slopes within the pinning area of less than one percent are revealed, making putts break that would be straight under normal conditions.
+Without being constrained by existing site conditions, tournament designers were enabled to create courses that adapt to different daily setups.